project-march/ProjectMarch/doc/march_packages/march_gait_selection.rst

 transition.
 Using the two subgait trajectories a new transition trajectory is calculated and stored as a subgait object.
 If this is calculated correctly, the new subgait trajectory is sent to the march_gait_scheduler.

+Balance walk
+^^^^^^^^^^^^
+There is a special gait that is dynamic.
+The graph of the balance walk gait is defined in the :ref:march-gait-files-label.
+Some of the subgaits in this gait are just regular subgaits defined by in a subgaitfile.
+However, some of the subgaits are dynamic.
+In these subgaits we try to move towards a capture point.
+A capture point is a point on the ground such that if you would place your foot there, you would come to a stall.
+Capture point is calculated in the :ref:march-data-collector based on the inverted pendulum model.
+We use the motion planning framework MoveIt to calculate a trajectory towards this point.
+The balance gait class then uses the python moveIt commander Interface (linkie) to plan.
+More information on MoveIt and the integration can be found at :ref:march-moveit-label.

 ROS API
 -------